 This sometimes means they don’t take advice or they don’t open up the floor for discussion; they make a decision and then work their butts off to ensure it was the best decision.

-You don’t have to be a natural born leader to be a good boss, but you have to start by upgrading your mindset and believing that you are now the one in-charge.
+You don’t have to be a natural-born leader to be a good CEO, but you have to start by upgrading your mindset and believing that you are now the one in charge.